-The Eastern Maar are Traditional Owners in south-western Victoria.
+The Eastern Maar are Traditional Owners of south-western Victoria.
 Our land extends as far north as Ararat and encompasses the Warrnambool, Port Fairy and Great Ocean Road areas.
-It also stretches 100m out to sea from low tide.
+It also stretches 100m out to sea from low tide ...

-Eastern Maar is a name adopted by the people who identify as Maar: Eastern Gunditjmara, Tjap Wurrung, Peek Whurrong, Kirrae Whurrung, Kuurn Kopan Noot and Yarro waetch, or the Tooram tribe, amongst others.
+"Eastern Maar" is a name adopted by the people who identify as Maar, Eastern Gunditjmara, Tjap Wurrung, Peek Whurrong, Kirrae Whurrung, Kuurn Kopan Noot and/or Yarro waetch (Tooram Tribe) amongst others ...

-I also want to acknowledge the Gunditimara people from Portland and areas including Heywood, Tae Rak and other areas in the south and western parts of the state.
-The Gunditi Mirring Traditional Owners Aboriginal Corporation webpage has a really powerful statement, and I think it is very pertinent to this bill that we are talking about today.
+I also want to acknowledge the Gunditjmara people from Portland and areas including Heywood, Tae Rak and other areas in the south and western parts of the state.
+The Gunditj Mirring Traditional Owners Aboriginal Corporation webpage has a really powerful statement, and I think it is very pertinent to this bill that we are talking about today.
 It says, among other things: